wendyverdonk93/docs/content/integrations/plugins/magento2/faq/how-can-i-update-the-plugin-for-magento2.md

 layout: "faqdetail"
 ---

-In general, there are three ways to update a plugin.
-This can be done through the backend and marketplace from a CMS or SFTP.
+Generally, there are three ways to update a plugin.
+This can be done through the backend and through the marketplace from a CMS or through SFTP.
 However, for Magento 2 we will be describing the necessary steps via [Composer](https://getcomposer.org).

 Before you update the plugin, we strongly recommend you the following: